christianThardy/christianThardy.github.io/about.md

 # Hi, I'm Christian

-I'm an AI engineer focused on building agents, LLM pipelines and evals.
-Formerly a data scientist focused on applied natural language processing and machine learning, where my professional background has covered a wide range of projects, from one-off analyses and applied research to building AI driven software.
+I'm an AI engineer and alignment researcher focused on building agents, LLM pipelines, evaluations, and research into strategic deception.
+Previously, I was a data scientist in applied natural language processing and machine learning, spanning projects from one-off analyses and applied research to production AI systems.

-My work lies at the convergence of my interest in neuroscience, cognitive science and psychology.
-I'm interested in understanding how transformer algorithms reason and develop internal models of theory of mind.
-I'm also exploring how attention mechanisms can better maintain input faithfulness as context quality degrades.
+My research sits at the intersection of neuroscience, cognitive science, and psychology.
+I study how transformer algorithms reason, and how internal reasoning structures and dynamics emerge within LLMs.
+I also explore how attention mechanisms mediate input faithfulness as contextual signal quality degrades.

 Outside of my work, I'm probably traveling, making music or occasionally tossing around yo-yos.